scuba-hacker/mercator-origins-silky/README.md

-# mercator-origins-slinky
+# mercator-origins-silky
  This is the audio module for Mercator Origins.
 Runs on a Beetle ESP32-C3 RISC-V Development Board.

- The following PCBs are driven/coded up for and integrated by Slinky:
+ The following PCBs are driven/coded up for and integrated by Silky:

  1. Beetle ESP32-C Dev Board
       https://wiki.dfrobot.com/SKU_DFR0868_Beetle_ESP32_C3